• Skip to primary navigation

 3. After 2 hours, remove from foil, slather with sauce and finish on the hot side of the grill.
 Remember the ribs are cooked at this point, you just need to sear on the sauce!

-Prefer to make oven baked ribs recipe?
+For oven baked ribs

 These are the best juicy ribs!